-Sea to Sky Trail Lost Lake to Green River
+Sea to Sky Trail - Lost Lake to Green Lake

 Once the Sea to Sky Trail reaches Whistler Village the route to follow becomes a little confused.
 You have to pass through the heart of Whistler's wonderful Village.
 If you are on your bike you have to walk it as it is pedestrian only.
 If you don't want to walk you can easily plot a bike friendly route through the edge of the Village.
 If you would rather walk through all the action of the Village the most direct route takes you through Village Square and the heart of the Village.